rbaihis/microservice_architecture/README.md

 ## When to avoid considering microservices :
   - #### Enterprise service-bus uses logic:
     - requires consideration (tight coupling issue)
-    - why: information that is included in the service-bus is really part of the bounded context and you re violating that bounded context philosophy of microservices by trying to take some of that context, and externalizing it in another moving part when we're trying to break the coupling between the moving part in the architecture here to create the shared "nothing kind of architecture".
+    - why: information that is included in the service-bus is really part of the bounded context and you're violating that bounded context philosophy of microservices by trying to take some of that context, and externalizing it in another moving part when we're trying to break the coupling between the moving part in the architecture here to create the shared "nothing kind of architecture".

+## Principals Of Microservices:
+  - ### Modelled around Business Domain:
+    - modeling things around business domain leads to creating services that have more stable APIs-boundaries.
+    - It is easier to reuse them in different ways for different user interfaces.
+    - makes teams that own them not only experts in the domain business themselves, but also the service ownership.
+    - avoids lots of cross-cutting changes.
+  - ### Culture of automation :
+    - embracing a culture of automation is key to allowing you to manage all these multiple different services that are flying around  (manual microservices are unmanageable after a few microservices)
+  - ### Hiding Implementation Details :
+    - this is very essential if you want to evolve the internal of one service  without breaking others (related to the idea above of  creating services that have more stable APIs-boundaries).
+  - ### Decentralise All the Things(avoids middleware):
+    - avoids smart middleware(use dump-pipes & smart-endpoints only  ) see if u can push decision-making into your team , lower the barriers to entries for teams to look after and manage things themselves .
+  - ### Deploy things Independently(Golden-Rule):
+    - this is what u need to aim for .
+    - you need to be able to make a change to a service and deploy it into production in isolation of everything else ==> if you can do that reliably then you're in a very good place.
+  - ### Consumer-First (end-users b2c|b2b comes first):
+    - place your consumer first, it's a very soft thing and services exist to be called so `think outside in`. solutions are built for customers not for developers to enjoy doing what is convenient for them.
+  - ### Isolate Failure (Critical):
+    - Make sure you understand where the sources of failure are.
+    - Every single communication between one service and an other is a `potential place where something can go wrong` ==> Plan for that , understand it , and know what you re going to do about it as a result.
+  - ### Build Systems to be Observable(Critical):
+    - Make sure to build your system to be observable .
+    - Logs are very important and monitoring is so hard in Monolithic and almost impossible in microservices so make sure to do the necessary to make it possible.
+    - building things like correlation-IDs, and aggregating stuff in a consistent and standard way is very important for debugging to be possible-easier and tracking to have meaning.
+    - A microservice without proper monitoring is lost in a microservice architecture since it is untrackable when the solution becomes complex.

 ## Data consistency is difficult in Ms-Architecture :
   - achieving data consistency in microservice is quite complex, it requires a careful though